chkCreate/surfs_up/README.md

 ### Purpose

-W.Avy has commissioned us to analyze temperature trends to determine if the surf and ice cream shop business is sustainable year-round.
+Temperature trends were analyzed to determine if the surf and ice cream shop business is sustainable year-round.
 We analyzed temperature data for the months of June and December in Oahu.

 ## Results